 Let $\vx_{t} = (x_{1,t}, x_{2, t}, \ldots, x_{k, t})^{\prime}$ and $\vy_{t} = (y_{1, t}, y_{2, t}, \ldots, y_{m, t})^{\prime}$ be the income data and macroeconomic variables of the $t$th period ($t = 1, 2, \ldots, T$), respectively.
 Then, we propose the following joint model:

 where $\vu_{t} = (u_{1,t}, u_{2,t}, \ldots, u_{k,t})^{\prime}$, $\displaystyle \mW_{t}^{*} = n_{t}^{-1}\mW_{t}$, $y_{1,t} = h_{t}$, $\valpha$ is an $m \times 1$ vector of parameters, and $\mB$ and $\mSigma$ are $m \times m$ matrices of parameters, and we assume $\vy_{0} = \vzero_{m}$ for simplicity.\footnote{It should be mentioned that this model is a straightforward extension of the simple stochastic volatility model.
-In the recent financial time series analysis, the leverage effect, which is a drop in the return followed by an increase in the volatility, plays an important role.
+The state variable $h_{t}$ means the income inequality and this variable is used as a variable in the VAR system.
+Therefore, it can be seen as the joint estimation of a stochastic volatility model and VAR model.
+In the recent financial time series analysis, the leverage effect in the stochastic volatility model, which is a drop in the return followed by an increase in the volatility, plays an important role.
 However, in the context of income data, stylized facts do not report such a leverage effect.
-Thus, we assume independence between the variance and the distribution over time.} In the empirical section, we use 1 lag.
+Thus, we assume independence between the variance and the distribution over time.
+Moreover, the estimation methods follow the previous standard methods in the estimation of the stochastic volatility model and VAR model.} In the empirical section, we use 1 lag.

 The likelihood function of this model is written as

 where $\mX = (\vx_{1}, \vx_{2},\ldots, \vx_{T})$, $\vmu = (\mu_{1}, \mu_{2}, \ldots, \mu_{T})^{\prime}$, $\vv_{t} = \ln \vx_{t} - \mu_{t} - \exp(h_{t}/2)\vu_{t}$, $\ve_{t} = \vy_{t} - \valpha - \mB \vy_{t-1}$, $\vh = (h_{1}, h_{2}, \ldots, h_{T})^{\prime}$, and $\mY = (\vy_{1}, \vy_{2}, \ldots, \vy_{T} ) = (\vh, \mY^{*\prime})^{\prime}$.